MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 {
   object "horizon_blend_stops" // How the atmosphere is divided up {
-    float "min" : optkeyframe // The minimum horizon height float "start" : optkeyframe // The height relative to the horizon where the zenith contribution will take over float "mie_start" : optkeyframe // The height relative to the horizon where mie scattering begins float "max" : optkeyframe // The maximum horizon height }
+    float "min" : optkeyframe, // The minimum horizon height float "start" : optkeyframe, // The height relative to the horizon where the zenith contribution will take over float "mie_start" : optkeyframe, // The height relative to the horizon where mie scattering begins float "max" : optkeyframe // The maximum horizon height }
-  float "rayleigh_strength" : optkeyframe // How strong the atmosphere's rayleigh scattering term is float "sun_mie_strength" : optkeyframe // How strong the sun's mie scattering term is float "moon_mie_strength" : optkeyframe // How strong the moon's mie scattering term is float "sun_glare_shape" : optkeyframe // How the lobe of the mie scattering is shaped color "sky_zenith_color" : optkeyframe // The RGB color of the zenith region of the atmosphere; supports RGB array or HEX string color "sky_horizon_color" : optkeyframe // The RGB color of the horizon region of the atmosphere; supports RGB array or HEX string
+  float "rayleigh_strength" : optkeyframe, // How strong the atmosphere's rayleigh scattering term is float "sun_mie_strength" : optkeyframe, // How strong the sun's mie scattering term is float "moon_mie_strength" : optkeyframe, // How strong the moon's mie scattering term is float "sun_glare_shape" : optkeyframe, // How the lobe of the mie scattering is shaped color "sky_zenith_color" : optkeyframe, // The RGB color of the zenith region of the atmosphere; supports RGB array or HEX string color "sky_horizon_color" : optkeyframe // The RGB color of the horizon region of the atmosphere; supports RGB array or HEX string
 }
 ```